hoalan1314/Content-Change-Monitor/README.md

 # Content Change Monitor
 ## Description
 A simple html fetcher with cron support to compare html difference and send discord notification if difference found.
+No database is required.

 ## Setup
 1. Run `npm install` to install required node modules, it is recommended to use version of Node.js >= 14